-rable 2.2.0 dustingation for the Freposed Regulassingation Land Classification Description of Changes (2) Justification Project Operations The net increase in Project Operations lands from 60 to 111 acres was due to the following: • 5 acres HDR reclassified to PO. • 45 acres LDR reclassified to PO.
+Table 2.2.3 Justification for the Proposed Reclassification Land Classification Description of Changes (2) Justification Project Operations (PO) The net increase in PO lands from 74 to 111 acres was due to the following: • 5 acres HDR reclassified to PO. • 45 acres LDR reclassified to PO.
 The increase in PO acreage was in part due to a previous LDR classification which failed to appropriately reflect the correct land classification near the dam.
-Additionally, the original 1981 Master Plan projected a recreation area near the stilling basin which was never developed and is more appropriately classified as PO under current and future operations.
+Additionally, the original 1977 Master Plan projected a recreation area near the stilling basin which was never developed and is more appropriately classified as PO under current and future operations.
+These reclassifications will have no effect on current or projected use.
+High Density Recreation (HDR) The net decrease in HDR lands from 633 acres to 582 acres was due to the following: • 89 acres LDR reclassified as HDR. • 25 acres WM The decrease in HDR acreage in part, is due to the acreage classification change adjacent to the Hillsboro Campground, which was previously classified as HDR for the purpose of expanding the campground.
+This area was reclassified to WM to reflect historic and current operations.
 These reclassifications will have no effect on current or projected use.